Getting Started 🚀

 ./nexigon-cli

 To use the CLI and connect to the device, you need to configure the CLI with the URL of the Nexigon instance and a user access token.
-To create an access token for your user, open the user's security settings by clicking on the user icon in the top right corner, then go to Settings and then Security.
+To create an access token for your user, open the user's security settings by clicking on the user icon in the bottom left, then go to Settings and then Security.
 By clicking on New Token, you can create a new user token.
 As with the deployment token, you need to copy the token after creation, as you will not be able to access it through Nexigon afterwards.

 To configure the CLI, run the following command, and enter the instance URL and your user token: